ArshRomana1/ArshdeepsBookStore1/ArshdeepsBookStore/README.txt

 such as on Title, ISBN etc.
 Then ran migration again and updated the database "20230417204011_addValidationToProduct.Designer.cs" Here is the TimeStamp for Validations

+1649
+Created two files Called ProduxtRepository as class and then IproductRepository.cs as a interface and then made the chnges to the files according to the slides